Dunmore East: History

 In 1812, a decision was made at Westminster to create an entirely new landing point for passengers and the Royal Mail coming to Ireland from London and southern England.
 The location selected for the erection of a pier was Dunmore East.
-In 1814, dramatic changes took place when Alexander Nimmo, the Scottish engineer (builder of Limerick's Sarsfield Bridge) commenced work on the new harbour at Dunmore.
-The work consisted mainly of a massive pier or quay with an elegant lighthouse at the end.
-Nimmo's original estimate had been £20,000 but at the time of his death in 1832 about £93,000 had been spent and the final cost was £108,000.
-By then (1837) the harbour had started to silt up, and the arrival of steam meant that the winding river could be negotiated easily, so the packet station was transferred to Waterford.
+In 1818, significant changes took place when Alexander Nimmo, the Scottish engineer (builder of Limerick's Sarsfield Bridge), commenced work on the new harbour at Dunmore.
+The work consisted mainly of a large pier or quay with a lighthouse at the end.
+While Nimmo's original estimate had been £20,000, at the time of his death in 1832 about £93,000 had been spent and the final cost was £108,000.
+By then (1837), the harbour had started to silt up, and the arrival of steam meant that the winding river could be negotiated easily, so the packet station was transferred to Waterford.

-The great sheltered harbour then constructed meant that Dunmore East was to gradually become an important fishing port.
-It also then developed into a very popular tourist resort and it is now a favourite port of call for large cruise liners visiting the south-east of Ireland.
-The Haven Hotel, formerly the Villa Marina, was a home built by David Malcomson of Portlaw.
-David married Nanette King of Waterford and he brought his new bride to live in their family home at Dunmore East.
+The sheltered harbour then constructed meant that Dunmore East was to gradually become an important fishing port.
+It also then developed into a popular tourist resort and it is now a port of call for large cruise liners visiting the south-east of Ireland.
+The Haven Hotel, formerly the Villa Marina, was a home built by David Malcomson of the Malcomson family of Portlaw.
+David Malcomson married Nanette King of Waterford and he brought his new bride to live in their family home at Dunmore East.

 The Fisherman's Hall in the village was also built by Nanette Malcomson in memory of her son Joseph who had been a fisherman and died at a relatively young age.
-She donated the land for the building and established a deed of trust to build and maintain the Hall.
-On her specific instructions, no alcohol could be sold or consumed in the Hall.
-In addition, a fire was to be kept lit to warm and dry any of the fishermen who arrived to read the newspapers which were replenished daily in the reading room which is the present-day Library.
+She donated the land for the building and established a deed of trust to build and maintain the hall.
+On her instructions, no alcohol could be sold or consumed in the Fisherman's Hall.
+In addition, a fire was to be kept lit to warm and dry any of the fishermen who arrived to read the newspapers which were replenished daily in the reading room which is the present-day library.
+A 'Blue Plaque' to Nanette Malcomson was unveiled at the Fisherman's Hall in 2025.

 Sport

-Dunmore East is home to many sporting clubs from sailing to Gaelic Football.
-Gaultier GAA which focuses primarily on Gaelic Football is located just outside the village, across the road from Dunmore FC soccer club.
-Gaultier GAA was founded in 1927 and compete in the Waterford Senior Football Championship as well as catering for over 100 juvenile members.
-Dunmore FC was founded in the 1970s initially before being re-established in the early to mid-2000s.
-The Waterford Harbour Sailing Club was founded in 1934.
+Dunmore East is home to several sporting clubs.
+Gaultier GAA, which focuses primarily on Gaelic football, is located just outside the village, across the road from Dunmore FC soccer club.
+Gaultier GAA was founded in 1927 and competes in the Waterford Senior Football Championship as well as catering for over 100 juvenile members.
+Dunmore FC, the local association football (soccer) club, was founded in the 1970s initially before being re-established in the early to mid-2000s.
+Waterford Harbour Sailing Club was founded in 1934 has about 250 members and regularly hosts dinghy events.